tohirbeka1997-ops/dunyozamin1/docs/prd.md

 ### 3.2 Cross-Module Integration Rules

 #### 3.2.1 Products↔ Inventory
-- When a product is created, an inventory record is automatically created\n- Updating product stock triggers low-stock warnings and dashboard updates
+- When a product is created, an inventory record is automatically created
+- Updating product stock triggers low-stock warnings and dashboard updates
 - Deleting a product is prevented if it has been used in orders

-#### 3.2.2 Orders (Sales) ↔ Inventory
+\n#### 3.2.2 Orders (Sales) ↔ Inventory
 **When an order is completed:**
 - Reduce stock based on sold quantity
 - Log stock change in Inventory Movement Log
 - Update dashboard statistics
 - Update customer purchase history
-- **Update customer balance if order is on credit**
+- **Update customer balance if order includes credit amount**
 - Update employee performance statistics
 - Create payment record (summary)\n
 **When an order is cancelled:**
-- Restore stock\n- **Restore customer balance if order was on credit**
+- Restore stock\n- **Restore customer balance if order included credit amount**
 - Mark order as voided in activity log
-\n#### 3.2.3 Sales Returns ↔ Inventory ↔ Customers
-**When a return is processed:**
+\n#### 3.2.3 Sales Returns↔ Inventory ↔ Customers **When a return is processed:**
 - Return products to stock
 - Add entry to movement log (Return)\n- Reduce customer total spending
-- **Reduce customer balance if original order was on credit**
+- **Reduce customer balance if original order included credit amount**
 - Reduce employee performance metrics
 - Update dashboard indicators

 #### 3.2.4 Purchase Orders ↔ Inventory ↔ Suppliers
 **When a purchase order is received:**
-- Increase stock
-- Add entry to movement log (Purchase Receipt)
+- Increase stock\n- Add entry to movement log (Purchase Receipt)
 - Update inventory valuation
 - Update dashboard and reports
 - Link to supplier record